Google Entity Stacking

 Avoid making it appear that the Google links are forced into the webpage for reasons arbitrary to the user.
 It is also important to keep links reserved in proportion to how professional the website needs to be.
 Many users will want to make sure their website’s front page is as professional as possible, and linking to, say, a text document might be seen as unprofessional.

 Like any other service in any industry, Google entity stacking is available as a paid service for those who do not want to do it themselves.
 While it is not the purpose of this article to make value judgments, it is at least possible to get a glimpse of what a typical entity stack looks like:

-Looking at this, we can see that a whole range of methods is used to achieve Google linking:
+Looking at this, we can see that a whole range of methods to achieve Google linking include:

 - Web 2.0 posts,

 - Google Cloud posts,